 6.)
 This much is certain: Its fate remains unclear.
 The “blue wave” seen in the 2018 House of Representatives elections helped thrust climate action back into the spotlight, but the Green New Deal itself is given slim prospects for becoming law over the next two years under the Trump administration and the current Republican-controlled Senate.
 Still, proponents are wasting no time in advancing the platform.
 Their aim is to hammer-out a more clearly defined plan of action.
 They hope to ease the way for what they hope will be a successful 2020 presidential election campaign and ground their climate change hopes on winning more seats in the 2020 Senate and House races … and perhaps also a more supportive administration.

 Deal or not, climate is changing now

 There is no way to know which, if any, of the Green New Deal aspirations will be enacted into law.
 But mounting scientific projections of worrisome climate change impacts, backed by increasing observations of those impacts in daily life, reinforce proponents’ convictions that transformative actions are warranted.

 Is this, as Fox News headlines have said, “the most radical plan offered in decades”?
 Perhaps.
 But Ocasio-Cortez retorts: “We simply don’t have any other choice.
 If it’s radical to propose a solution on the scale of the problem, so be it.
 We’ve got a planet to save and there’s a whole lot of opportunity we can create in the process.”

 Historically, FDR’s New Deal showed that bold initiatives can work.
 Looking ahead, it will come down to a matter of public support and political will.

-*Editor’s note: Yale Climate Connections is a project of the Yale Program on Environmental Communication, which conducted this study.
+*Editor’s note: Yale Climate Connections is a program of the Yale Program on Climate Change Communication, which conducted this study.